The subject of pick pocketing in LOS seems to have a strong forum presence again. I must speak up with… MHO.

 I never had difficulty with katoeys touching me so no issues to relate on the most typical pick pocket.
 I would have raised concern should one approach me in an odd location.

 It was the bathroom attendants at the big disco that got me for 1,000 baht.
 They all attack you when you are at the urinal with cold towels and neck cracking massages.
 They got me with my dick in hand and my guard down.
-Very compromised to say the least.
+Very compromised to

 Vulnerable and drunk.
 Key elements to the crime success.